djaus2/ms-iot-community-samples/README.md

 # Contributions
 To publicise your GitHub Windows IoT project create a Markdown (.MD) project using the template Template.MD (as above).
 Set the filename to the same as the project name.
 Be sure to complete the database information at the top.
 Your project ReadMe file with the database info at top may be enough.
 When you add links to the database information, they must be full paths, not relative.

 You project MD file can be authored on this site or downloaded from your GitHub repository.
-In both case the database template is pre-pended at the top ofteh file.
+In both case the database template is pre-pended at the top of the file.
 See the Contributions page.

 Markdown Cheat Sheet: https://gist.github.com/howar31/5963000